 El Escorial is a UNESCO Heritage site.

-Don´ t miss: The El Escorial Monastery complex & El Escorial gardens,
+Don´ t miss: The El Escorial Monastery complex & El Escorial gardens

 Segovia is a lovely medieval town, where you can see the best preserved Roman Aqueduct in the World.
-Only because of this it is worth to see, but the small city has much to offer: Romanesque churches, the city wall, a medieval castle called El Alcazar and much more.
-Segovia´ s gastronomy is worldwide famous and the local specialty is the roasted suckling pig.
-If you are in Segovia by car, you can also visit the San Ildefonso summer palace and gardens.
+For this very reason it is worth seeing, but the small city has much more to offer: Romanesque churches, the city walls, a medieval castle called El Alcazar and much more.
+Segovia´ s gastronomy is recognized worldwide and the local specialty is the roasted suckling pig (the 2 best restaurants to try it are at ‘Jose María’ and ‘Mesón de Cándido’).

 Segovia is a UNESCO Heritage site.

 Don´ t miss: The Roman Aqueduct, El Alcazar, The Cathedral

-Enjoy a private tour with an expert guide and discover the best of Segovia.
-We can customize a half or a full day trip.
+Enjoy a private tour from Madrid to Segovia with an expert tour guide and discover the best of this town.
+We can customize a half or a full day trip for you.

 Sepúlveda is a magical place.
 This tiny village located in an appealing location is mainly visited by Spaniards.
 You can wonder around the old streets and feel the atmosphere of a typical Castilian town.
 Situated in a natural park it offers fantastic views.
-According to locals it is one of the best places to visit near Madrid and they also insist, that in Sepúlveda you can try one of the best roasted meat in the country.
+According to the locals it is one of the best places to visit near Madrid and they also insist, that in Sepúlveda you can try one of the best roasted meat in the country.